Skip to content

 Target Machines for Executing AL Workflows

-ROSE enables the execution of AL workflows on diverse computing resources.
-Below, we will show how you can specify your local computer and remote HPC machine as target resources.
+ROSE enables the orchestration of ML Learning workflows on diverse computing resources using radical.asyncflow.
+Below, we will show how you can specify your local computer and remote HPC machine as target resources using the RadicalExecutionBackend.

 Local Computer